Commencement Information

 Is Cottey a safe campus?

-Yes; however, always use good judgment and practice reasonable safety precautions.
+Yes; however, you must always use good judgment and practice reasonable safety precautions.
 For safety reasons, the residence halls are locked 24 hours a day.
-Your ID/keycard allows you to enter the halls and the other buildings on campus.
-Emergency call boxes are located strategically around the campus.
+Your Comet Card allows you entry to the halls and other buildings on campus.
+Emergency call boxes, located strategically around campus, are linked directly to the Nevada Police Department.

 How do I get books?